 When building your own library of email templates, there are a few options available to you.

 First off, you can design your own.
 If your emails are likely to follow a standard layout and you’re using an email editor, there’s nothing to stop you from doing it yourself.
 Check out the email design collections of Really Good Emails, Milled and Beetle for inspiration and examples of good email design.

 Pinterest is another good place to pick up ideas.
-We’ve started our own board showcasing interesting email designs our customers are creating to help inspire you.

 If you’re a one-man or woman band with limited design skills, it’s a good idea to outsource.
 Hire a freelance designer or employ an agency to create your initial templates.
 This will ensure your emails look professional and modern.